 Camila Micaela Escobar Liquitay, Research Department.
 Instituto Universitario Hospital Italiano de Buenos Aires, Buenos Aires, Argentina.

 RR information retrieval methods aim to assist in accelerating the review process while still being systematic, transparent, and reproducible.
-Search processes may be abbreviated by: 1) reducing time spent on conducting searches, 2) reducing the size of the search result.
-There are many ways to make searches more efficient, ranging from searching fewer sources to the application of limits, filters/hedges, and restrictions (e.g., publication dates, language, precision-focused search strategies).
+Search processes may be abbreviated by 1) reducing time spent on conducting searches and 2) reducing the size of the search result.
+There are many ways to make searches more efficient, ranging from searching fewer sources to the application of limits, filters/hedges, and restrictions (e.g., publication dates, language, and precision-focused search strategies).
 But how do we decide which approach is appropriate for a particular topic or review goal?

 Objectives: The aim of the workshop is to present and discuss potential abbreviated approaches in RR information retrieval and their appropriate application to different research questions or goals (e.g., focused clinical questions, broader public health topics, and horizon scanning).